Myvar/icos-dev/docs.md

 ```

 # Microservices
 ICOS has two primary types of microservices and three methods of inter microservice communication.
-The first kind is the API; the second kind is the Internal microservice.
-The three methods of communication are HTTP, ICP, and P2P.
+The first kind is the API; the second is the Internal microservice, there are three methods of communication HTTP, ICP, and P2P.

-Http microservices have two methods of operation.
-The first method is a rest API and the second method is a render based engine with templating.
+Http microservices have two methods of operation, the first method is a rest API and the second is a rendering based engine with templating.
 Http microservices are exposed to the internet using Ingress, whereas ICP or internal microservices are never exposed to the internet and only designed for internal use.

-Use HTTP microservices to create web pages and APIs.
-Use internal microservices to create workers buffers and queues or any internal services that need completion to facilitate modular scaling.
+Use HTTP microservices to create web pages and APIs, use internal microservices to create worker buffers and queues or any internal services that needs completion to facilitate modular scaling.

 # Structure
-Your project's recommended structure is to create a few folders in your project, one for implementation and one for the services, and finally for models.
-This approach is not mandatory, but it helps to maintain a properly structured and easy to follow and understandable way of structuring things so that groups of programmers can work together without the confusion that inevitably results from poorly defined standards.
+Your project's recommended structure is to create a few directories, one for implementation and one for the services and finally for models.
+This approach is not mandatory but it helps to maintain a properly structured and easy to follow way of structuring so that teams can work together without the confusion of undefined structure.

 # ICP Service
-The ICP service is the simplest form of microservice to create.
-Create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
-Generally, these attributes do not change, so you can copy and paste them.
+The ICP service is the simplest form of a microservice to create, create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
 It's recommended that you place these interfaces in the services folder.

 ```csharp
     [IcosCfg(Cfg.ServiceType, ServiceType.Stateless)]